tiarataylor/NeighboringNodes/README.md

 Creates grid of sizexsize nodes and prints grid nodes if debug is True.

 ### get_coords(i)
-Returns tuple of x,y coords of node at index i. x and y are defined by list index (e.g. the top left node of a grid would have (0,0) coordinates).
+Returns tuple of x,y coords of node at index i. x and y are defined by list index (e.g. the top left node of a grid would have (0,0) coordinates and index 1).

 Parameters:
-- i: int >= 1
+- i: index - int

 ### get_neighbors(m,type,x,y)
 Returns list of x,y coords of the neighbors of the specified node based on neighborhood type.